 - Exercise your thigh muscles by sitting with your feet flat on the floor and sliding your feet forward a few inches, then sliding them back.
 Repeat 10 times.

 DVT is a serious condition that can become life-threatening if not treated.
-Flying may increase your risk for developing DVT, but the risk is low for most people.
+Flying may increase your risk for developing DVT, but

 There are simple steps you can take to minimize your risk depending on your health history.
 Knowing the signs and symptoms of DVT and PE and taking steps to reduce your risk are the best ways to fly safely.